mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 ### As destination of data

-There are no particular considerations for this Anypoint Template regarding Netsuite as data destination.
+Customer must be assigned to subsidiary.
+In this template, this is done statically and you must configure the property file with subsidiary *internalId* that is already in the system.
+You can find out this number by entering 'subsidiaries' into the NetSuite search field and selecting 'Page - Subsidiaries'.
+When you click on the 'View' next to the subsidiary chosen, you will see the ID in the URL line.
+Please, use this Id to populate *nets.subsidiaryId* property in the property file.

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce Opportunity to Netsuite Sales Order Broadcast running.
+Simple steps to get Salesforce Opportunity to NetSuite Sales Order Broadcast running.

 ## Running on premise <a name="runonopremise"/>